soundxyz/sound-protocol/spec.md

 #### Minter modules
 - Minter modules are contracts authorized to mint via a `MINTER_ROLE`, which can only be granted by the edition owner (the artist).
 - Minter modules must inherit `MintControllerBase.sol`
 - Each minter can define any max token quantity, irrespective of quantities minted by other minters.
-However, all minters are constrained by the `SoundEditionV1.maxSupply`.
-It is up to the artist to initialize the `maxSupply` with a value high enough to accomodate all current & future mints.
+However, all minters are constrained by the `SoundEditionV1.editionMaxMintable`.
+It is up to the artist to initialize the `editionMaxMintable` with a value high enough to accomodate all current & future mints.
 - Minter modules pay a fee to Sound.xyz exposed by `SoundFeeRegistry.sol`.
 Minters technically don't need to pay the fee, but it is a requirement for editions to appear on sound.xyz.
 - Referral fee: TODO
 - Current modules:
+  - `FixedPricePublicSaleMinter`
-  - `FixedPricePublicSaleMinter` - Mints tokens at a fixed price.
+    - Mints tokens at a fixed price.
+    - The quantity of tokens an address can mint is constrained by `maxAllowedPerWallet`.
+  - `FixedPricePermissionedSaleMinter`
-  - `FixedPricePermissionedSaleMinter` - Mints tokens at a fixed price for buyers approved to buy via signature verification.
+    - Mints tokens at a fixed price for buyers approved to buy via signature verification.
+    - The quantity of tokens an address can mint is controlled by the off-chain signature granting process.
+  - `RangeEditionMinter`
-  - `RangeEditionMinter` - Mints a quantity of tokens [within a range](https://sound.mirror.xyz/hmz2pueqBV37MD-mULjvch0vQoc-VKJdsfqXf8jTB30).
+    - Mints a quantity of tokens [within a range](https://sound.mirror.xyz/hmz2pueqBV37MD-mULjvch0vQoc-VKJdsfqXf8jTB30).
+    - The quantity of tokens an address can mint is constrained by `maxAllowedPerWallet`.
+  - `MerkleDropMinter`
-  - `MerkleDropMinter` - Enables a predefined list of recipients to mint tokens at a fixed price.
-The price can be zero and the eligible token quantity for each recipient can be unique.
-They can claim up to their eligible claimable quantity of tokens for a set of addresses. in multiple transactions.
+    - Enables a predefined list of recipients to mint tokens at a fixed price.
+    - The price can be zero.
+    - The eligible token quantity for each recipient can be unique.
+    - Each whitelisted user can claim their eligible amount in multiple transactions.